 {

-public function setNext(Handler $handler): Handler;
+public function setNext(Handler $handler): Handler; public function handle()

-abstract class AbstractHandler implements Handler
+}abstract class AbstractHandler implements Handler

 {